 This infection manifested in a large, ugly and debilitating abscess invading my upper lip.
 And, I’ll be honest: I got scared when it wouldn’t go away.
 It affected my speech, my look and my well being.

 Having this happen illustrated something: we’re often most frightened of what we don’t know.
 I had no idea how to get rid of it.
 I had no idea what it might become.
-I had no idea what to do to make it go away.
-And I envisioned my voice and acting career suffering because of this…thing on my face.
+I even had no idea what to do to make it feel less painful.
+And I envisioned my voice and acting career suffering because of this…thing…on my face.

 All kinds of things started creeping in to my thoughts.
 And my friends were Google-ing all the phrases associated with this condition.
 I adored reading that it could invade my brain and render me a vegetable.
 It might be staph.
 It might be strep.
 God help me if it’s MRSA.